lawrennd/old_talks/_posts/2003-6-20-bayesian-processing-of-cdna-microarray-images.md

   to downstream analysis.
 Our experiments demonstrate that variability between users can be significantly reduced using the approach.
 The automated nature of the approach also saves hours of researchers' time normally spent in refining the grid placement.
-:venue: The University of Sussex, Department of Cognitive Science, Bioinformatics and Vision Seminars
+venue: The University of Sussex, Department of Cognitive Science, Bioinformatics and Vision Seminars
-:year: '2003'
+year: '2003'
-:month: jun
-:day: '20'
-:month_numeric: '6'
+month: '6'
+day: '20'
+layout: talk
+key: Lawrence:sussex03
 ---